-With 387 operational sites* worldwide as of the end of 2018, the globalization of Canon’s operations is proceeding apace.
+With 353 operational sites worldwide as of the end of 2020, the globalization of Canon’s operations is proceeding apace.
 Against this backdrop, we are stepping up training to develop human resources with leadership abilities that can be utilized on the international stage.

 Canon offers Global Leadership Training to senior management of Group companies outside Japan in order to share the company’s management philosophy and develop leaders that can spur innovation in a global environment.

 CGAP is an international personnel dispatch policy shared by our Group companies, and personnel assignment policies in each respective region are based on it.
-Combining these policies allows us to further promote personnel exchanges and to share basic philosophies and structures, while providing for flexibility in dealing with the special characteristics of each region, such as laws and culture.
+Combining these policies allows us to further promote personnel exchanges and to share basic philosophies and systems, while providing for flexibility in dealing with the special characteristics of each region, such as laws and culture.

-For example, in Europe and the United States we have the US/Europe Exchange Program, which enables employees with at least three years of service to participate in a personnel exchange for a period of one year, and in Asia we have the ASIA CGAP, which is a one-year training program in Europe and the United States for developing executive management candidates from Asia.
+For example, in Europe and the United States we have the US/Europe Exchange Program, which enables employees with at least three years of service to participate in a personnel exchange for a period of one year; and, in Asia we have the ASIA CGAP, which is a one-year training program in Europe and the United States for developing executive management candidates from Asia.

-As of the end of 2018, a total of 1,262 employees were deployed on international assignments under these programs.
+As of the end of 2020, a total of 928 employees were deployed on international assignments under these programs.